moksamedia/tibetan-listening/scripts/README.md

 - Check that `public/assets/sounds/manifest.json` exists
 - Verify sprite files are accessible at `/assets/sounds/` in your web server
 - Check browser console for loading errors
+- **Important**: The app requires sprites to function - no fallback to individual files

 **Large sprite files**
 - Sprites inherit the quality of source files